-No coding, no FTP handling, no domain name registration and nameservers, and all the other technical stuff.
+No coding, no FTP handling, no domain name registration, nameservers, and all the other technical stuff.
 Once satisfied, users can simply publish their websites and voila, it’s up and running.

-The web building site’s main attraction is their ability to enable regular users to create websites with just a few mouse clicks.
+The web-building site’s main attraction is its ability to enable regular users to create websites with just a few mouse clicks.
 By simply dragging elements to a canvas, users have control over how they want their websites to look like.

 Editing a website is easy too.
 If users want to change fonts, colors, and even images, all they need to do is click and apply the necessary changes.
 No editing of HTML and CSS files.

 Another note-worthy thing about web builders is that they are built in a way that is easily understood by people of all ages.
 Take Weebly as an example.
 Once users sign up, they will be greeted by a step-by-step website creation guide.
 All they have to do is choose from a wide range of options.